 Freshman forward K.J.
-Tiefenwerth had a goal and two assists for the Minutemen
+Tiefenwerth posts goal and two assists for Minutemen

 BOSTON, Mass. - Despite another two-goal performance from freshman Kevin Roy, the Northeastern men's hockey team (5-8-1, 3-7-1 Hockey East) was overpowered by Massachusetts (5-6-2, 4-6-1 Hockey East), 6-3, on Friday night at Matthews Arena.

 The Minutemen registered five goals and an empty-netter to skate by the Huskies, outshooting Northeastern, 46-35.

 Roy potted the first goal of the game on the power play and added another in the middle of the second period.
 Junior Braden Pimm picked up a pair of assists on the night while newcomer Dustin Darou pieced together his first collegiate point streak with assists in consecutive nights.

 Senior goaltender Chris Rawlings stopped 40-of-46 UMass shots to fall to 5-4-0 while UM's Kevin Boyle stopped 32 shots in his fifth victory of the season.

 Pimm put the Minutemen on their heels early with a quick breakaway near the circles at the 5:45 mark of the first period.
 Boyle made the stop, but the Huskies built their momentum and scored quickly after on the power play at 6:06.